 SEE: Am Yisrael High is at the Center for Jewish History, 15 E. 16th St. in Manhattan, through December.

 ALSO: Last year I talked about the short stories of Jonah Rosenfeld, once marginalized by the tastemakers of the Yiddish press, now collected and translated in a new volume.
 On June 9, translator Rachel Mines will talk about her work on Rosenfeld’s stories, in conversation with the Yiddish Book Center.
-Register here… YIDSTOCK is coming back this summer with in-person performances, and the lineup looks great.
+Register here … YIDSTOCK is coming back this summer with in-person performances, and the lineup looks great.
 Tickets will sell out, so get yours now.
-At the Yiddish Book Center, Amherst, Mass., July 7-10… My friend Yuriy Gurzhy—musician, DJ, record collector extraordinaire—just released a new compilation of Jewish music to raise funds for aid to Ukraine.
+At the Yiddish Book Center, Amherst, Massachusetts, July 7-10 … My friend Yuriy Gurzhy—musician, DJ, record collector extraordinaire—just released a new compilation of Jewish music to raise funds for aid to Ukraine.
 Rusishe krigshif, shif zikh in dr’erd (Yiddish: Russian warship, go to hell) “is a selection of 29 compositions by Jewish artists from around the world who are appalled by Russia’s brutal war against Ukraine and its citizens.
 Some of them live in Ukraine, some have their family roots there.”
 I bought the album as soon as it was released.
 It’s got a fantastic lineup of artists and lots of great new Yiddish tracks.
 Proceeds go to volunteer paramedics in Ukraine.
-Buy and download now…
+Buy and download now.

 Rokhl Kafrissen is a New York-based cultural critic and playwright.